 saturates the art during bonding and residue will still remain after removal.
 Examples of invasive mounting techniques are spray adhesives and commercial wet glues.

-a high quality paper made from fibers of the mulberry tree.
-Japanese paper makes great hinges because is strong without being bulky and does not discolor or weaken with age.
+a high-quality paper made from fibers of the mulberry tree.
+Japanese paper makes great hinges because it is strong without being bulky and does not discolor or weaken with age.

 a genre of art in which the natural outdoor environment is the main subject, using natural features as the basis of the composition.

 a layout that is wider than it is high.